cse-labs/res-edge-labs/labs/gitops.md

 flux get all

 # check the kustomizations
-# todo - change kic check flux to use "flux get all" instead of flux get kustomizations"
+# todo - change kic check flux to use "flux get all" instead of "flux get kustomizations"
 kic check flux

 ```